smherda/SQL-Code/README.md

 # SQL-Code

-This directory contains code that I wrote in MSSQL.
+This directory contains code that I wrote in SQL.

 ## Installation